 Here are the steps to follow (please be sure to do ALL of them!)

 - Here's the link to my Calendly page to book your session with me.
 I only allow up to two author sessions per day in order to allow for me to still get my writing done, so don't be surprised if the next opening is a ways away.
 The form will ask for your PayPal address; be sure that it's accurate.

-- Show up to our Zoom meeting on time (or even five minutes early!)
+- Please show up to our Zoom meeting on time (or even five minutes early!)
 Please note, I will be there for the full hour, whether or not you show up.
 If I spend that hour cleaning out my belly lint and singing the ABC Song backwards, so be it.
 I'll be in that Zoom room for 60 minutes.
 If you choose not to show, you'll have missed an amazing rendition of ZYX, what can I say?
 And no, you don't get your money back or another appointment scheduled for free.
 I'll have fulfilled my end of the bargain.
 The rest is up to you.

 - NOTE: I do allow appointments to be rescheduled up to 3 hours beforehand at no cost to you; within 3 hours of the planned start to the meeting, you can reschedule but there is a $25 reschedule fee that will need to be paid before the appointment can go forward.